 - slides (PowerPoint) to prompt discussion

-Led by ex-primary headteacher Dame Reena Keeble, supported by a group of headteachers, teachers and experts, the report is the culmination of eight months’ work reviewing the evidence, visiting schools and talking to teachers and experts.
+Led by ex-primary headteacher Dame Reena Keeble, and supported by a group of headteachers, teachers and experts, the report is the culmination eight month’s work reviewing the evidence and talking to teachers and experts.

 The report addresses four elements that contribute to effective practice in effective primary schools: